Vincamine/PipelineRunner/dev-docs/design/high-level-design.md

 ### 2.2 Backend Service (Module: backend)

-The Backend Service will manage the overall CI/CD system and orchestrate pipeline executions.
+The Backend Service will manage the overall CI/CD system and orchestrate pipelineEntity executions.

 #### Key Features:

 - RESTful API for CLI and potential web interfaces
 - Repository management and configuration
 - Pipeline scheduling and orchestration
-- Storage and persistence of pipeline configurations and results
+- Storage and persistence of pipelineEntity configurations and results
-- Worker management and job distribution
+- Worker management and jobEntity distribution
 - Authentication and authorization

 #### Design Considerations: